sdsc-hpc-training-org/notebooks-101/Docs/source/methods/reverseProxy.md

 ```

 ### Launching the Notebook

-The user can run a notebook in one of two ways:
-* Obtain an *interactive node* using the `srun` command, and running the `start_notebook.sh` script on the interactive node.
-* Building a batch script, submitting the job to the batch queue, and waiting for the batch job to start running, at which time the `start_notebook.sh` script will start running.

 The `start_notebook.sh` script performs the following tasks:
 * Sends a request to the reverse proxy server (RPS) to get a one-time token and a port number
 * Launches the jupyter notebook command using the token and port number.